DataCrane/lab_measurements_and_symptoms_combining/README.md

 # multiple-range-merging
 Simple project which merges three geological data tables (depth domain), by range to range correlation.
 Goal is to impute stratigraphical division to mud symptoms and core measurements.
+Calculations and charts composed.

 + median calculations and bar charts.